How to add a progress bar to Confluence pages

 Why use a progress bar in Confluence?

-- Onboarding: help users to visualise their progress through employee onboarding documents and ensure they don’t miss anything important.
+- Onboarding: Help users visualise their progress through employee onboarding documents and ensure they don’t miss anything important.

 - Training: A progress bar makes it easy for learners to track their completion of different training modules, helping to motivate them over the finish line.

-- User guides: Useful for customer-facing knowledge bases, helps users to walk through different steps (e.g. setup instructions) and keep track of their progress.
+- User guides: Beneficial for customer-facing knowledge bases, a progress bar walks users through different steps (e.g. setup instructions) and keeps track of their progress.

 Ready to create clearer user journeys?

-Showing and tracking progress effortlessly is just one thing you can achieve with Content Formatting Macros.
+Showing and tracking progress effortlessly is just one thing you can achieve with Mosaic.
 Try progress bars and more with a 30-day free trial:

 Related Content